 “Curing” the title, the process of clearing a lien or other encumbrances attached to a property, can take days, weeks, or even months and push back a closing.

 Title curative work can also be expensive and may require the help of an attorney to implement quiet title in some cases.
 So, homebuyers will want to make sure that they work with an agent to clear all these matters before the title is transferred to them.

 How do settlement agents avoid these costly title issues in the future?

 As a new homeowner, it’s important to understand how governing jurisdictions can place a lien or other stipulations on your home that will also threaten your ownership and use rights.

-Getting a homeowner’s title insurance policy will cover any future threat to the property owners’ by defending against any litigation that challenges the validity and legality of the new property owner.
-Depending on your state, some basic title insurance policies may have exceptions for coverage.
-For instance, some underwriters won't cover boundary issues if an updated survey isn't obtained.
+Getting a homeowner’s title insurance policy will cover any future threat to the owner(s) by defending against any litigation that challenges the validity and legality of their rights to the property.
+Depending on your state, some basic title commitments or policies may have exceptions for coverage.
+For instance, some underwriters won’t cover boundary issues if an updated survey isn’t obtained.
 Homebuyers should be sure to review and understand the exceptions, exclusions, and considerations of the Title Commitment.

 The most common types of title insurance claims include:

 - Omitted heirs